 SharePoint organizes and categorizes documents with a number of additional features, including: search options with hourly indexing and security trimming to filter content for non-authenticated audiences; tools to automate content auditing and retention to include movement and deletion of data based on specific timeframes; and the ability to search non-SharePoint content from SharePoint.

 SharePoint can also generate email-based alerts, host departmental wikis and blogs, syndicate content via RSS feeds and directly integrate with programs in Microsoft Office.

-Standard SharePoint site collections include layout master pages and templates, as well as 1 GB of data space, with additional space available upon request.
+Standard SharePoint site collections include layout master pages and templates, as well as 10 GB of data space, with additional space available upon request.
+Requests for additional space should be sent by email to email@example.com.
 ITaP also provides infrastructure support, including: SharePoint server maintenance, patching, backup and recovery; quota maintenance; capacity planning; monitoring for functionality and performance; antivirus protection; and SharePoint content backup.

 Departments with a SharePoint site collection and My Sites must name a primary and backup administrator, who will manage departmental SharePoint content, permissions, groups and access.
 They also are responsible for notifying users about the posting of any restricted or sensitive data in accordance with the Health Information Portability and Accountability Act (HIPAA), the Family Educational Rights and Privacy Act (FERPA), and Purdue’s security and regulatory policies.

 Primary and backup administrators also will be an initial point of contact for user support, with issues escalated to ITaP SharePoint administrators as necessary.
 Finally, administrators must: review and approve service level agreements for site hosting; review space usage for their site collection; notify ITaP of any change of the primary and backup administrator; and perform content-item restoration from the site collection’s recycle bin as requested by the site’s users.